 Service Experience in Developing World Health Care

-The AOCOO-HNS Foundation, Inc. desires its resident members to engage in humanitarian efforts.
+The AOCOO-HNS desires its resident members to engage in humanitarian efforts.
 A humanitarian is one who charitably lays down his life for others in need (i.e. his professional skills, his time, his physical efforts, his spiritual commitment and his financial resources).
 The AOCOO-HNS Foundation as an organization, supports the AOCOO-HNS residents as individuals who serve mankind’s needs throughout the world in their medical specialty.
 Our goal is achieved through domestic and international patient care, preventative medicine, and education.
-As an extension of this desire, Foreign GME Scholarship Grants given to provide an opportunity for residents in ophthalmology and otolaryngology to benevolently give a period of professional service to the people of a developing country.
+As an extension of this desire, International GME funds will be given to provide an opportunity for residents in ophthalmology and otolaryngology to benevolently give a period of professional service to the people of a developing country.

 Duration of Service

 A minimum of one week at one site.